jjkrasnick/jjkrasnick/README.md

 - 🌱 I’m currently learning: **Data Science, Machine Learning, Deep Learning**

-- 👯 I’m looking to collaborate on **An undergraduate-research project/assignment!**
+- 👯 I’m looking to collaborate on: **An undergraduate-research project/assignment!**

 - 📫 How to reach me: **[https://www.linkedin.com/in/jjkrasnick](https://www.linkedin.com/in/jjkrasnick)**